 Side effects from anti-anxiety drugs usually go away in the first few months.
 Most side effects aren’t serious.
 But it’s crucial to report them to your child’s doctor.

-Choosing an anti-anxiety medication for your child can seem daunting.
-Discuss all the options with your child’s doctor.
+Before deciding on anti-anxiety medication for your child, it’s important to discuss all the options with your child’s doctor.
 Weigh the risks and benefits of medication.
 And ask the doctor about non-drug options like cognitive behavioral therapy to help your child.
 The right combination of tools can help your child feel less anxious and get on the right track.